Isaac Bryan

-Isaac G. Bryan is an American politician serving as a member of the California State Assembly from the 55th district, which includes much of South Central Los Angeles.
-Bryan was previously the executive director of the University of California Los Angeles's Black Policy Project, head of the Public Policy Division for the Million Dollar Hoods Project, and served as the Director of Public Policy for the UCLA Ralph J. Bunche Center.
+Isaac Gregory Bryan (born January 16, 1992) is an American politician serving as a Member of the California State Assembly where he represents the 55th district, which includes much of South Central Los Angeles.
+Bryan was previously the executive director of the University of California Los Angeles's Black Policy Project, and served as the Director of Public Policy for the UCLA Ralph J. Bunche Center.
+From July to November 2023, he served as Assembly Majority Leader.

 Early life and education

-Isaac Bryan was born in Dallas, Texas to a teenage mother in poverty who gave him up at birth.
+Bryan was born in Dallas, Texas, to a teenage mother in poverty who gave him up at birth.
 Bryan was adopted as an infant and has lived in California since he was in the sixth grade.
 His family served as a foster family for hundreds of children over two decades and adopted him and eight others from the child welfare system.

 Bryan attended seven public schools and two California community colleges before earning a Bachelor of Arts in political science and sociology from the University of Arizona.
 He worked as a research fellow for the Rombach Institute on Crime, Delinquency and Corrections.
 During his time with the Rombach Institute, Bryan worked on juvenile justice and criminal justice reform.
 He also worked with a team of federal monitors to enforce a United States Department of Justice Consent Decree with the Maricopa County Sheriff's Office.